SlothfulDreams/terrar.ai/README.md

 ## Getting Started

-### Step 1: Spawn an Agent
+### Step 1: Create an Agent

 1. Press **T** or **Enter** to open Terraria's chat
 2. Type one of the following:
    ```
-   /spawnagent
+   /create
    ```
    Or with a custom name:
    ```
-   /spawnagent Builder
+   /create Builder
-   /spawnagent Miner Bot
+   /create Miner Bot
    ```
 3. Press **Enter** to execute the command
-4. An AI agent will spawn near your character
+4. An AI agent will appear near your character
 5. You should see a chat message: "[Agent] Planning: [your spawned agent]"

-**Note:** Only the server host can spawn agents (in singleplayer, you are the host).
+**Note:** Only the server host can create agents (in singleplayer, you are the host).

 ### Step 2: Command Your Agent

-Once you have spawned an agent, give it commands using chat:
+Once you have created an agent, give it commands using chat:

 1. Press **T** or **Enter** to open chat
 2. Type your command:
    ```
-   /agentcmd Go gather some wood
+   /action Go gather some wood
-   /agentcmd Build a 10 block tall tower
+   /action Build a 10 block tall tower
-   /agentcmd Mine some iron ore
+   /action Mine some iron ore
    ```
 3. Press **Enter** to send